SttApollo/coaching-program-automation/docs/governance.md

     ↓
 Error card appears in System Errors lane (automatic)
     ↓
-Coordinator reviews the error card
+Developer reviews the error card
     ↓
 Is it a data entry issue? (wrong email format, bad URL, mismatched client name)
     → YES: Correct the form data and resubmit.
 No developer needed.